iblech/lets-play-agda/Padova2025/VerifiedAlgorithms/Binary.lagda.md

   -- "Equivalent because both strings just consist of zeros."

   cons : {xs ys : BitString} {b : Bool} → xs ≈ ys → b ∷ xs ≈ b ∷ ys
-  -- "Equivalent because both strings start the same, and then -- continue in an equivalent manner."
+  -- "Equivalent because both strings have the same least significant digit, -- and then continue in an equivalent manner."
 ```

 As a warm-up, let us prove that equivalent bit strings represent the